deskvillage/dannychadburn.github.io/content-information-architecture.md

 ## Guiding big websites through complex projects

-From both in-house and agency side, the many industries I've worked across include automotive, telecoms, healthcare, charity, finance, gaming and recruitment.
+From both in-house and agency side, I’ve worked across automotive, telecoms, healthcare, charity, finance, gaming, recruitment and many more industries.

 [Contact me](/contact). if you'd like to hear more about how I have: